dennisgan/dapaas.github.io/documentation.md

 ### <a name="user_registration"></a>User Registration
 In order to use public data pages and transformations or create your assets through a platform, you should first sign up for DataGraft account.
 After registration you are automatically redirected to the data page creation service, from where you may start a process of creating your first data page.
 This process is described in detail in section [Publishing data](#publish) .
-After you have registered you can change your profile settings by clicking on the user name in top right corner of the website and choosing "My account" menu item.
+After you have registered you can change your profile settings by clicking on the user name in top right corner of the website and choosing <span style="color:blue; font-family:Georgia; font-size:2em;">"My account"</span> menu item.

 ###	 <a name="dashboard"></a>Dashboard
 User dashboard helps to manage data pages and data transformations created by user.
 The dashboard view gives you an overview of data pages and transformations you have created.
 From here you can search through your assets, delete them, edit their properties; fork and execute transformations and download data associated with data pages.